Talking To The World

 Published Thursday, July 3 2014

 Now that I have a skeleton 6502 assembly project set up and building, it’s time to get going and writing some real code for the ROM monitor.
 But wait, there’s just one more thing I need to get set up, and that’s an emulator so I can test code easily.
 Without an emulator, I’d have to flash a new ROM image to an EPROM and put it into a real 6502 computer every time I wanted to run it, and debugging would be very, very hard.
 Luckily for me, I wrote a 6502 emulator called Symon a couple of years ago!
-You can download it from Github if you want to follow along.
+You can download it from my Git repository if you want to follow along.

 img